TidbitsJS/jwt-auth/README.md

 2. Information Exchange

     * Signature is calculated using the header and the payload, you can also verify that the content hasn't been tampered with.
-    * JWTs can be signed—for example, using public/private key pairs—you can be sure the senders are who they say they ar
+    * JWTs can be signed—for example, using public/private key pairs—you can be sure the senders are who they say they are.

+#